IanVictorSXA/ML_CS4375_and_CE4331_code/CS4375/Final_project/README.md

 Simple binary classification problem: 1 for positive texts and -1 for negative texts.

-Used 2 datasets from kaggle (see websites used)
+Used 2 datasets from kaggle (see all-data and stock_data files)

 feature_extraction_visualization file: